technology-toolbox/website/content/blog/jjameson/2009/09/29/web-enabled-projects-and-f5-debugging-with-sharepoint.md

 ---
-title: "\"Web-Enabled\" Projects and F5 Debugging with SharePoint"
+title: '"Web-Enabled" Projects and F5 Debugging with SharePoint'
 date: 2009-09-29T09:07:00-06:00
 excerpt:
-  "In yesterday's post , I provided a sample walkthrough of the \"DR.DADA\" approach to developing solutions for Microsoft Office SharePoint Server (MOSS) 2007.
-However, I intentionally left out a few things because a) that post was already getting ridiculously..."
+  'In yesterday''s post , I provided a sample walkthrough of the "DR.DADA" approach to developing solutions for Microsoft Office SharePoint Server (MOSS) 2007.
+However, I intentionally left out a few things because a) that post was already getting ridiculously...'
 aliases:
   [
     "/blog/jjameson/archive/2009/09/28/web-enabled-projects-and-f5-debugging-with-sharepoint.aspx",